-- Create an account at http://dicas.liaisoncas.com, complete the DICAS application, and submit application fee (\$50). - Request official transcripts from all colleges attended and have them sent to DICAS. - Request official transcripts from all colleges attended and have them sent to DICAS.
+- Create an account at http://dicas.liaisoncas.com, complete the DICAS application, and submit the application fee (\$50). - Request official transcripts from all colleges attended and have them sent to DICAS. - Request official transcripts from all colleges attended.
 Follow the instructions on the DICAS portal to submit transcripts.
-This should be done several weeks before submitting your application. - Note: An alumnus or current student of Harding University does not need to request an HU transcript; records are on file.
-You can bypass this requirement in the Academic History quadrant. - Evidence of successful completion of the following prerequisites: food science and lab, medical terminology, human nutrition, life cycle nutrition, quantity food production and lab, math, statistics, anatomy and physiology, microbiology and lab, general chemistry, organic chemistry, and biochemistry/nutritional biochemistry - o Applicants can denote if a course is "in progress" or "planned" on the application. - Submit a personal statement (1,000 words max) answering the following questions: - O Why do you want to be a registered dietitian nutritionist? - What experiences have prepared you for this program? - o What are your strengths and areas for improvement? - o What are your short-term and long-term goals? - o Why are you applying to Harding University's M.S. in Applied Dietetics Practice Program? - Submit a resume.
-Volunteer or work experience related to food, nutrition, dietetics, and/or the healthcare field is strongly desired. - Submit ServSafe Food Protection Manager Certification. - The National Restaurant Association provides in-person or online courses and exams here. - It is the responsibility of the student to acquire ServSafe Food Protection Manager Certification prior to orientation for the program.
+This should be done several weeks before submitting your application.
+To expedite the application process, unofficial transcripts may be submitted with the application, but official transcripts must be sent to Harding University prior to starting the program. - Note: An alumnus or current student of Harding University does not need to request an HU transcript; records are on file.
+You can bypass this requirement in the Academic History quadrant. - Evidence of successful completion of the following prerequisites: food science and lab, medical terminology, human nutrition, life cycle nutrition, quantity food production and lab, math, statistics, anatomy and physiology, microbiology and lab, general chemistry and lab, organic chemistry and lab, and biochemistry/nutritional biochemistry - o Applicants can denote if a course is "in progress" or "planned" on the application. - Submit a personal statement (1,000 words max) answering the following questions: - Why do you want to be a registered dietitian nutritionist? - What experiences have prepared you for this program? - o What are your strengths and areas for improvement? - o What are your short-term and long-term goals? - o Why are you applying to Harding University's M.S. in Applied Dietetics Practice Program? - Submit a resume.
+Volunteer or work experience related to food, nutrition, dietetics, and/or the healthcare field is strongly desired. - Submit ServSafe Food Protection Manager Certification. - The National Restaurant Association provides in-person or online courses and exams here. - It is the responsibility of the student to acquire the ServSafe Food Protection Manager Certification prior to orientation for the program.
 Applications will still be considered if an applicant is currently enrolled in or planning to take the course.
-If either of these situations applies to you, please upload proof of course/exam registration (e.g., confirmation email, screenshot of ServSafe confirmation, etc.) or a statement that you will complete the course in FCS 4350: Quantity Food Production. - Submit the contact information for three references (A form will be sent via email to the references through DICAS).
-The following types of references are needed: - One or two professional references - One or two faculty references (No more than one FCS faculty member in a Harding student)
+If either of these situations applies, the student can upload proof of course/exam registration (e.g., confirmation email, screenshot of ServSafe confirmation, etc.) or a statement that the student will complete the course in FCS 4350: Quantity Food Production. - Submit the contact information for three references (A form will be sent via email to the references through DICAS).
+The following types of references are needed: - One or two professional references - One or two faculty references (No more than one FCS faculty member if a Harding student)